deathbeds/jupyterlite-pyodide-lock/docs/index.md

 ## Why Use This?

-- in the browser
+- in a user's browser
   - fetches `pyodide-kernel`, its dependencies, and configured packages in parallel while `pyodide` is starting, skipping `micropip.install` and its requests to the PyPI API
   - doesn't require `%pip install` for locked packages and their dependencies
     - notebooks and scripts still need to be well-formed, e.g. `import my_package`
     - once shipped, package versions loaded in the browser won't change over time
-- during a build
+- in a site owner's build environment
   - doesn't require rebuilding a full custom `pyodide` distribution
-    - but will patch an custom deployed `pyodide`
+    - but will patch a custom deployed `pyodide`
     - all downloaded wheels can be optionally shipped along with the application
-  - optionally clamp PyPI packages to a known timestamp to ensure newer packages aren't found during a future solve
+  - optionally age gate PyPI packages to a known timestamp to ensure newer packages aren't found during a future solve
   - supports multiple sources of custom wheels and dependencies